Patryk Vega

-Patryk Vega, also known as Bezaleel, is a Polish film director.
+Patryk Sebastian Vega, also known as Bezaleel, is a Polish film director.

 Early life

 Patryk Vega was born as Patryk Sebastian Krzemieniecki on 2 January 1977 in Warsaw.

 Patryk grew up without a father, who left the family when he was a few months old.
 This absence had a significant impact on his childhood, leading him to take on responsibilities early.

 Patryk used to play football during his school days in the midfielder position and was also the captain of his school team.

 He studied sociology at the Collegium Civitas.

 Career

 From 1998 to 1999 he worked as a production assistant at a film studio.

 According to a media report, In the 2021, Patryk's three main companies recorded losses totaling PLN 11.3 million.
 In February 2022, Patryk announced that his last Polish film will be his autobiography and that he would be moving on to shoot English language projects.